jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 So, we started to proceed, with Izi’s goal: to break the record of the longest new passage in one day!
 Luckily, the cave seemed to be up to the challenge: the tube went and went and went.
 We noted a passage on the left, but continued first with the obvious gallery ahead.
 We found some nice crystal-covered part, but apart from that, it was clear that nothing serious happened to this ancient, old cave.
 It was in the same pristine condition, as when the water left it, God knows when.
 It really felt to be the most ancient part of the cave to me, very deep and far from the entrance, completely untouched for millennia.
 So we went and went, finally reaching a boulder choke.
 It cannot finish here!
 The only tool we had with us was a bolting hammer, but nevertheless, we started to work on it.
 At the beginning, it seemed completely blocked, but then little by little, we gained more and more space between the boulders.
 It was a nice puzzle, try to see where we might break through.
 Finally, we were almost at the other side!
 However, the last rocks proved to be too big for our bolting hammer, and we had to give up the work, knowing that with a chisel it would take maybe half an hour to brake trough (which indeed proved to be the case the next year).
 So, we started to survey back – we really liked to test the range of the Disto ☺ Then, when reaching the junction, we had a look in the other passage.
 There was a lot of draught here!
 Unfortunately, this proved to be much smaller than the first tube, and the floor was filled with super uncomfortable little stones.
 But, it contained the first real stalactites that I saw at Mig!!
 We decided to named it Knee-killer, and the first passage East links (because we thought it was mainly going to east, rather then south).
 Looking back at the names, it is obvious that we were not at the height of our mental abilities!
 It has been a long trip, maybe we were at the 16th our then.

 So, we were glad to find so much, but now we had to get back to camp!
-It took ages prussiking up in Stuck in Paradise for the first time, really a nightmare.
-And after, numerous little squeezes, ropes, traverses, to be topped by the ever fine experience of Cheetah – so, we were really exhausted when reaching the camp.
+It took ages prussiking up in *Stuck in Paradise* for the first time, really a nightmare.
+And after, numerous little squeezes, ropes, traverses, to be topped by the ever fine experience of *Cheetah* – so, we were really exhausted when reaching the camp.

 There was Tetley and Clare, and we started to tell him the news of another Great Discovery!
 Our 40-m survey legs, the going leads, the big pit… all the great story!
 So, it was time to count the number of meters we found that day – Tetley asked to see the survey book of course.
 “You have it Izi”- I said.
 “No, it is in your pocket” – came the answer.
 “Maybe it is in the Daren drum?” – “Or with the bolting kit?” –“Or…” – “Oh, F*ck!” –“Oh, SH*te!”… Yes, indeed, it is true.
 We left it there.
 We could only hope that it was at the top of the pit, where we had a ciggy break, and not at the bottom.

 So, the next morning, we had to go back, completely broken, again to that marvelous place.
 Luckily, we found the survey book waiting for us on the rock at the top of Stuck in P. Good lord!
-So, we found our lost miles again.
-And, right away, we also decided to replace our crappy names by Lost Miles, and Penitence!
+So, we found our *lost Miles* again.
+And, right away, we also decided to replace our crappy names by *Lost Miles*, and *Penitence*!

 Did we manage to brake the record?
 I don’t quite know… But it is not important at all.
 We found a lot of passage (about 600 m), and the mountain once again opened up a completely new part of the system.
 A part, that later proved to be very interesting, fascinating, and scary…